thedave42/f1tv-dl/README.md

 Options:
       --help                    Show help                              [boolean]
-      --version                 Show version number                    [boolean] -c, --channel                 Choose an alternate channel for a race or race replay.
-Use the channel-list option to see a list of channels and specify name/number/tla to stream alternate channel.
+      --version                 Show version number                    [boolean] -c, --channel                 Choose an alternate channel for a content with multiple video feeds.
+Use the channel-list
+                                option to see a list of channels and specify name/number/tla to select alternate channel.
                                                         [string] [default: null]
   -p, --include-pit-lane-audio  Include the Pit Lane Channel audio stream as a
                                 secondary audio channel.
 (Only works for content